A memory card is a type of portable storage device that is used to store digital data such as images, videos, and

 The UHS-II card features a second row of metal pins on the back, which is the most visible difference.
 This allows for a faster connection to the camera and hence faster speeds.

 However, not all cameras are UHS-II compatible because of minor changes in card architecture.
-Check the technical specs of your camera to check if it is UHS-II compatible.
+Check the technical specs of your camera to see if it is UHS-II compatible.
 Some cameras with dual SD card slots can only accept UHS-II cards in one of them, not both.

 A V symbol precedes the class number to indicate the last speed class, the Video Speed Class.
 In this category, the class number corresponds to the minimum write speed, thus a V6 writes at least 6 MB/s and a V90 writes at least 90MB/s.